venice1200/TapClock/TapClock/README.md

 and replace my values with yours as each MPU is different.

 See the screeshot here which values are needed: https://i.imgur.com/FOmkXfg.png
-You have to choose one of the calibration values for each section.
+You have to choose one of the calibration values from each section.

 Replace the values for: